 The aim would to gauge whether a system of one or two safe centres operating on a night is the most workable.
 This trial would cover Fridays between end January and the end of March 2010, involving up to 9 sessions.
+The Central Dudley township will feature significantly within this next phase.

-13. Similarly, options are now being explored for implementing Staysafe across different parts of the borough during 2010-2011, possibly involving over 20 Friday evenings.
+13. Similarly, options are now being explored for funding and implementing Staysafe across different parts of the borough during 2010-2011, possibly involving over 20 Friday evenings.
 These would be mindful of the need not to unduly raise public expectations of universal coverage, nor for the momentum or its wider resonance to be lost.